Juan de Medina: Works

 Medina's works are principally on moral theology and ethics.
 Some of his opinions were not in accordance with the doctrine propounded at the Council of Trent.
 The "Diccionario Enciclop.
 Hispano Americano" says that his treatise "de Poenitientia" was put on the Index published in 1707; the edition of the Index printed in 1711 does not give Medina's work, nor does any of the subsequent editions.
 The Council of Trent declares that at the hour of death there is no "reservatio" and that all priests can absolve "in articulo mortis".
-Medina says "that absolution given by an excommunicated priest is invalid"; and again, "at a time of necessity (arliculo necessitatis) any priest, not suspended or excommunicated can absolve any person".
+Medina says "that absolution given by an excommunicated priest is invalid"; and again, "at a time of necessity (arliculo necessitatis) any priest, not suspended or excommunicated, can absolve any person".
 His opinions on the "materia" for sacramental absolution, and on the "Copia confessariorum" seem opposed to the teaching of the council on these points.

 Many editions of Medina's works were printed in the fifteenth and sixteenth centuries.
-His brother John de Medina brought out the theological books at Alcala in 1544 and sqq.; Salamanca, 1555; Ingolstadt, 1581; Brescia, 1590–1606; Cologne, 1607 etc.
+His brother John de Medina brought out the theological books at Alcalá in 1544 and sqq.; Salamanca, 1555; Ingolstadt, 1581; Brescia, 1590–1606; Cologne, 1607 etc.